iworks/og/readme.txt

 = 2.4.0 (2016-04-10) =
 * Fixed the problem with proper preparation for localization.
-* Fixed the profile with grabbing YouTube image.
+* Fixed the profile by grabbing the YouTube image.
 * Implement WordPress code standard for PHP code used in the plugin.

 = 2.3.0 (2016-02-03) =